sir-dunxalot/ember-tooltips/README.md

 });
 ```

+**Warning:** Using HTML `data-x` attributes has limitations.
+Durations and manual triggers are not supported.

 ### Customizing the Mixin

 By default the `ember-tooltips` mixin is added to all views and components.
 This mixin contains the helper methods to render tooltips.